 The opportunities for self employed electricians know no bounds.
 You have an unlimited earning potential when you are your own boss and we have covered these figures below for you.

 How much do Self Employed Electricians earn?

 Self employed electricians can quite simply charge what they want, which is normally calculated on the cost of materials, the time needed and travel expenses.
 Most self employed electricians will charge rates between £20-50 per hour, depending on the type of job, the location of the job and the premises of which the job is being conducted in.
 Electricians may choose to charge a day rate instead, and this can range anywhere between £200-£250 on average.
 In some places such as London this can go up to £350-400 a day.

 When being self employed as an electrician, the salary you get is entirely down to how much work you do.
 This depends on yourself marketing your business correctly.
 Most self employed electricians that are successful and get lots of work have their own websites, advertise correctly and efficiently such as using fliers, and have excellent referral strategies.

 Becoming a self employed electrician can most easily be obtained through professional electrical courses and by obtaining the right qualifications and experience needed to start your own electrical business.

-If you want to know more about how to become an electrician, then take a look at our handy guide!
+If you want to know more about how to become an electrician, then take a look at our courses on offer!